sidprasad/copeanddrag/README.md

 - [] Currently only show a visualization for the *first* alloy instance in the datum
 - [x] Only works for binary relations

+## Should we be able to group by sig Value as well?
+ ## Or layout by Sig Value?